yongnanzhu/yongnanzhu.github.com/_posts/2013/2014-1-12-A_summary_of_space_perception_and_the_display_of_data_in_space.md

+---
+layout: post
-# A summary of space perception and the display of data in space
+title: A summary of space perception and the display of data in space
+categories:
+- Summary
+tags:
+- space perception
+---
 >   This is a book review of  space perception part of `<<Information Visualization:  Perception for design>>`, some ideal from wikipedia, some from [Webvision](http://webvision.med.utah.edu/book/part-viii-gabac-receptors/perception-of-depth/), Thanks for all the people.

 ------